Best Summer Jobs for Premeds & How to Find Them

 In this article, we’ll explore several ideal summer jobs for premed students that will help you stand out among your peers, develop the kinds of skills you’ll need throughout medical school and beyond, and build connections that could last a lifetime.

 How could the position highlight your particular interests in medicine?
 How could it teach you valuable patient care techniques?
-Will it allow you to foster professional relationships to one day ask for strong letters of recommendation?
+Will it help you foster professional relationships so you can one day ask for strong letters of recommendation?

-Your primary application doesn’t start in May of your application year—it starts as soon as you enter college.
-Your goal is to create experiences you find personally fulfilling and enjoyable but also experiences that improve your chances of being admitted to medical school.
+Your primary application doesn’t start in May of your application year.
+It starts the moment you enter college.
+Your goal is to create experiences that are personally fulfilling and enjoyable, and that also improve your chances of being admitted to medical school.
 Summer premed jobs are a way to do both.

 5 Best Summer Jobs for Premed Students